helidon-io/helidon-examples/examples/declarative/data-jdbc/oracle/README.md

 `@Jdbc.GeneratedKeys("ID")` selects update execution without a separate `@Jdbc.Execution(UPDATE)` annotation.
 Generated code adds the `ID` column through the staged generated-key builder before mapping the returned scalar.

-The schema starts generated Pokemon identifiers at `20`, so the first insert into a fresh database returns that ID.
+The schema starts generated Pokemon identifiers at `20`, so the JSON object returned by the first insert into a fresh database contains that ID.
 Delete it with:

 ```shell